stac-extensions/projection/README.md

 A Coordinate Reference System (CRS) is the data reference system (sometimes called a 'projection') used by the asset data.
 This value is a [WKT2](http://docs.opengeospatial.org/is/12-063r5/12-063r5.html) string.

-This field should be set to `null` in the following cases:
+This field SHOULD be set to `null` in the following cases:
 - The asset data does not have a CRS, such as in the case of non-rectified imagery with Ground Control Points.
 - A CRS exists, but there is no valid WKT2 string for it.